Court Processes FAQ

 What can I do to get the arrest warrant recalled?

-- If you are unable to pay, you may request an indigency hearing before the judge.
-You may come to the downtown Municipal Court at 810 East Overland to request the indigeny hearing.
-The judge will determine whether or not you are indigent or will determine whether or not to grant you a payment plan.
+- - If you are unable to pay, you may request an indigency hearing.
+You may come to the downtown Municipal Court at 810 E. Overland to request the indigency hearing.
+The judge will determine whether or not you are indigent and will inform you of non-monetary options available.

 What are the parking citation fines?